WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 Why?

-Because White Dove and High Reflective White are on OPPOSITE sides when it comes to the wild world of whites!
+Because White Dove and High Reflective White are on OPPOSITE sides when it comes to the wild world of whites – they do different jobs!

 SHERWIN WILLIAMS HIGH REFLECTIVE WHITE, ULTRA WHITE, VERSUS WHITE DOVE, BENJAMIN MOORE.
 KYLIE M COLOR EXPERT, BEST WHITE PAINT COLORS